Chaleur Bay: Geography

 Chaleur Bay opens to the east with its southern shore formed by the north shore of New Brunswick.
 The northern shore is formed by the south shore of the Gaspé Peninsula.
 The bay measures approximately 50 km in width at its widest point between Bathurst and New Carlisle.
 The western end of the bay transitions into the estuary of the Restigouche River at Dalhousie, New Brunswick.

 The mouth of the bay is delineated by a line running from "Haut-fond Leander" near Grande-Rivière, Quebec in the north and the "Miscou Shoals" near Miscou Island, New Brunswick in the south.

 Canadian Hydrographic Service chart number 4486 is the bathymetric navigational data repository for the area.

 Beaches

-The shores of Chaleur Bay include numerous beaches, particularly on the southern shore.
-Many rivers also form barachois or barrier beaches,Eel River Bar, is a barrier beach located at the mouth of the Eel River immediately west of the village of Charlo, New Brunswick.
-This sand bar is unique not only because it has fresh water on one side and salt water on the next, but because it is home to the endangered piping plover.
+The shores of Chaleur Bay include numerous beaches, particularly in the south.
+Many rivers also form barachois or barrier beaches.
+The Eel River Bar is one such beach, located at the mouth of the Eel River, immediately to the west of the village of Charlo, New Brunswick.
+This sand bar is unique, in that it not only has fresh water on one side and salt water on the other, but it is also home to the endangered piping plover.

-Tourism in the region has been driven in the summer months by users of the bay's beaches.
-The warm ocean currents that enter the bay from the larger Gulf of St. Lawrence result in some of the warmest saltwater on the Atlantic coast north of the state of Virginia.
+Tourism in the region has been driven mainly by beachgoers in the summer months.
+The warm ocean currents emitting from the larger Gulf of Saint Lawrence result in some of the warmest saltwater on the Atlantic coast north of Virginia.